 - Design and conduct custom analyses to answer key business questions impacting HR

-- Design a custom HR Analytics Roadmap to take you from your current state to cutting edge
+- Create a custom HR Analytics Roadmap to take you from your current state to cutting edge

-- Conduct HR Analytics workshops to educate HR on thinking analytically (by request only)
+- Conduct customized HR Analytics workshops to educate HR on thinking analytically

-Numerical Insights has conducted analytical studies for clients with a focus on diversity (gender and ethnicity).
-These studies focus on trends in applicants, hiring, promotions and terminations.
-The combination of this data helps companies make better decisions regarding diversity initiatives.
+Numerical Insights has conducted scientific research and analytical studies for clients with a focus on diversity (gender and ethnicity).
+These studies focus on the gender gap and the fairness of the job application process, hiring, promotions and terminations.
+We use established statistical methods to test the fairness of processes in Human Resources .
+These analyses also help companies make better decisions regarding diversity initiatives for the many companies seeking to attract more women into leadership roles and STEM careers.

-Numerical Insights can provide customized workshops on the topic of HR Analytics to beginner level audiences for the same cost of signing your team up for a program where you have no input into the content.
+Numerical Insights can provide customized workshops on the topic of HR-People Analytics to beginner level audiences for the same cost of signing your team up for a program where you have no ability to choose the content.
 Contact Numerical Insights today to talk about what your team would like to learn.
-Here are just a few ideas.
+Here are just a few ideas:

 Strategic workforce planning